 Prof. Simone G. Shamay-Tsoory

 Prof. Simone Shamay-Tsoory is a Full Professor in the Psychology Department at the University of Haifa.
-She received her PhD from the University of Haifa and then completed post-doctoral training at the Behavioral Neurology Unit at Rambam Medical Center.
-Her research focuses on the neural basis of empathy with a particular emphasis on psychopathology including autism.
+She received her Ph.D. from the University of Haifa and then completed post-doctoral training at the Behavioral Neurology Unit at Rambam Medical Center.
+Her research focuses on the neural basis of empathy, particularly on psychopathology, including autism.

-Dr. Niva Shefer-Kaufmann is a physician who specializes in pediatrics.
-For the past few years, she works as a developmental pediatrician in The Child Development Centre of "Clalit" HMO in Tel-Aviv, diagnosing hundreds of infants and children with ASD and other developmental disorders every year.
+Dr. Niva Shefer-Kaufmann, M.D., is a physician who specializes in pediatrics.
+For the past few years, she is working as a developmental pediatrician in The Child Development Centre of "Clalit" HMO in Tel-Aviv, diagnosing hundreds of infants and children with ASD and other developmental disorders every year.
 Her special interest is in minimally verbal children and young adults with ASD, who are typically judged as 'low-functioning' or cognitively impaired, yet she believes they have much higher cognition than assumed.
 In collaboration with prof. Yoram Bonneh from Bar-Ilan

 University, she investigates the cognitive abilities of the minimally verbal children using eye-tracking and involuntary behavior.